eparzych/travel-calculator/README.md

 # TravelCostPlanner
 The aplication is used to save the expenses of trips, allowing them to be presented graphically.
+Live demo [_here_](https://travel-cost-planner.herokuapp.com)

 ## Technologies Used
 - React